Portraits

 How can historical sources be digitalised and assessed with the assistance of computers?

-Professor Malte Rehbein has held the Chair of Digital Humanities at the University of Passau since 2013.
+Professor Malte Rehbein has held the Chair of Computational Humanities at the University of Passau since 2013.
 He is a member of both the board of Digital Humanities in German Speaking Countries and the Scientific Advisory Board of Deutsches Museum.

 What new and old risks does democracy face in the digital age?